1. HOME

 Text: How to write a retirement speech.
 See you later alligator.
 In a while crocodile.

-Before you even attempt to write you need to collect your ideas together.
+Before you attempt to write you need to collect a few ideas together.

 The most efficient way I know to do this is to do a brainstorm.
-(Scroll down to see an example.)
+(Click to see a brainstorm example.)

 First grab yourself a large sheet of paper or open a new document.